 Mix well, taste, and adjust the seasonings if necessary.

-Step 7: In a small bowl whisk together tomato paste, apple cider vinegar, and maple syrup.
-Use a silicon brush to spread it generously over the top of the lentil loaf.
+In a small bowl, whisk together tomato paste, apple cider vinegar, and maple syrup.
+Use a brush or spoon to spread it generously over the top of the lentil loaf.

 Remove your loaf from the oven and let it cool for at least 10 minutes before you try and slice it.